bic-org-uk/bic-library-web-services/docs/OrderRequestResponse.md

 </OrderResponse>
 ```

-*See page 26 for an example of a PriceIdentifier fragment for a digital
+*See below for an example of a PriceIdentifier fragment for a digital
 item supplied for lending under specified conditions.*

 *Example of an Order Response JSON payload:*